Flavor: Fresh savory/floral aroma. Soft mouth feel with floral and vegetable notes. Lingering flowery, oily finish.

-Garden: We continue to be delighted with our source of Alishan High Mountain Tea that we discovered over a year ago.
-It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan Mountain area of Taiwan.
+Garden: Our source of Alishan High Mountain Tea is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
-We have a great feeling about the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.
+We have continued to appreciate the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.

 Alishan High Mountain Oolong is a vibrant, fresh green oolong with a mild, subtly sweet character that makes a popular choice in this category.
 This batch is sufficiently oxidized which mellows the green leaves into a milder, more full-bodied and balanced brew.
 As with all quality High Mountain Oolongs, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.

 High Mountain Spring Tea is known for its fresh, floral and mild herbal aromatic qualities.
 It offers a delicate balance of sweet and astringent qualities that leave an especially clean mouth-feel combined with a lingering, fragrant finish in the nose.
 Its a refined and complex combination of floral and sweet qualities with the inherent bitter/astringent character of tea leaves that gives Alishan High Mountain Oolong its claim to fame.